 - Pinch on any area to enter the Home screen edit mode.

 Please note, when you swipe left and right, you cannot cycle through the screen panels.
-Once you reach the leftmost or the rightmost panel, you cannot swipe in that direction any more.
+Once you reach the leftmost (Google Discover or Samsung Free)or the rightmost panel, you cannot swipe in that direction any more.